Daniel Craig’s tenure as the charming-yet-deadly secret agent James BondRead more...

 STEVIE SALAS COLORCODE

 As the 1980s drew to an end rock music began to draw inspiration from other genres.
 Many of the glam metal acts started to incorporate blues into their sound, while such funk artists as Stevie Wonder and Prince would inspire the likes of Living Colour and Stevie Salas.
-A multi-instrumentalist whose first group This Kids was formed while still in high school, Salas had spent the majority of the ’80s collaborating a wide variety of artists that included George Clinton and Rod Stewart before being hired to provide guitar sounds for the hit comedy Bill and Ted’s Excellent Adventure.
+A multi-instrumentalist whose first group This Kids was formed while still in high school, Salas had spent the majority of the ’80s collaborating with a wide variety of artists that included George Clinton and Rod Stewart before being hired to provide guitar sounds for the hit comedy Bill and Ted’s Excellent Adventure.
 Around this time he formed a new group called Colorcode with drummer Winston A Watson Jr. and bassist C.J.
 De Viller that incorporated influences from a variety of genres while still boasting the excess of hair metal.
-Joining forces with producer Bill Laswell, a rock veteran whose résumé had included Motörhead and Mick Jagger, the resulting album ignored the usual rock ‘n’ roll clichés of sex and drugs and instead boasting politically-charged lyrics, resulting in a record that sounded like a funked-up Dan Reed Network.
+Joining forces with producer Bill Laswell, a rock veteran whose résumé had included Motörhead and Mick Jagger, the resulting album ignored the usual rock ‘n’ roll clichés of sex and drugs and instead boasted politically-charged lyrics, resulting in a record that sounded like a funked-up Dan Reed Network.
 ‘That album just gets bigger and bigger over the years and the cool thing about it is that metal kids loved it but it was really an alternative album,’ claimed Salas to Love-It-Loud.
 ‘It did not sound like Bon Jovi or Ozzy, it had its own thing and I think that’s why it still sounds fresh today.’

 Following minor success in his native Germany with the rock group Cross, Ricolf Cross joined forces with another group of ambitious musicians to form Vamp.
 With frontman Tom Bellini, bassist Oliver Scholz and drummer Dicki Fliszar, Cross succeed in landing major record deal with Atlantic and temporarily moved to London to work with engineer-turned-producer Tony Platt on what would prove to be their only studio album, The Rich Don’t Rock.
 With tracks such as Renegade boasting a harder sound than many of their hair metal contemporaries Vamp would struggle to gain the attention of the international press, despite shooting a performance-based video for the track Lonely Nights.
 ‘It was certainly a mistake to sign with Atlantic Records,’ confessed Cross to German site Power Metal.
 ‘We were a band based in Germany and pretty soon got under the wheels of the mega corporation…Atlantic dictated the procedure, there was nothing to shake.
 I also do not think that the behaviour of the big record companies has changed in the last twenty-five years.’

 The birth of Tobruk was undoubtedly with the arrival of frontman Stuart Neale but their roots can be traced to the very beginning of the 1980s when guitarist Mick Newman, drummer Alan Vallance and bassist Steve Woodward came together to form a hard rock group in their home county of Bedfordshire.
 Recruiting vocalist Mick Petty Tobruk’s first foray into the industry was a radio session recording in Ireland in which they performed two original tracks, Girl with the Flyaway Hair and Screaming in the Darkness.
-Pressed as a limited edition 7” and published through WEA the band then underwent a significant line-up change when Petty parted ways and Neale was brought on board alongside guitarist Nigel Evans and keyboardist Jem Davies, both veterans of local act Stranger.
+Pressed as a limited edition 7” and published through WEA the band then underwent a significant line-up change when Petty parted ways and Neale was brought onboard alongside guitarist Nigel Evans and keyboardist Jem Davies, both veterans of local act Stranger.
 After an appearance on Radio 1’s Friday Rock Show they were approached by Neat Records with the opportunity to record a professional single.
 Wild on the Run would be their sole contribution to the label before signing with Parlophone to record a full-length album with producer Lance Quinn, fresh from his work with Bon Jovi and Lita Ford.
-But during the making of their second album tensions began to build between the members and both Neale and Newman had parted ways with Tobruk.
+But during the making of their second album tensions began to build between the members and both Neale and Newman parted ways with Tobruk.
 Tragically, Neale passed away in 2006 from congestive heart failure at the age of forty-three.

 CHEAP AND NASTY

 The death of Razzle in December 1984 brought a premature end to Hanoi Rocks, just months after the release of their major label debut.
 Guitarists Andy McCoy and Nasty Suicide soon formed two other groups, the Suicide Twins and the Cherry Bombz.
-But by 1989 both projects had come to an end and Suicide travelled to Los Angeles to visit friend close friend Timo Caltio.
+But by 1989 both projects had come to an end and Suicide travelled to Los Angeles to visit close friend Timo Caltio.
 During his time in California the two, who had previously performed together in the Cherry Bombz, brought in drummer Less Riggs and Cheap and Nasty was created.
-‘It all click really quick enough for us to go and play a few shows around California, but then my six months was up so I had to come back here,’ explained Suicide to Headbangers Ball.
+‘It all clicked quick enough for us to go and play a few shows around California, but then my six months was up so I had to come back here,’ explained Suicide to Headbangers Ball.
 ‘When I tried to re-enter the States they somehow found out I’d been playing shows without a work permit and I had more shows booked up so they threw me in jail for the night and then back to England.
 I thought that was the end!’
 Their first offering would be an impressive single entitled Mind Across the Ocean, far more melodic than his previous work and one that demonstrated his calming vocals.
 This was soon followed by an album Beautiful Disaster but, as with his other post-Hanoi Rocks bands, Cheap and Nasty would soon split after releasing only one album.

-While hair metal is largely associated with the United States and in particular California, during the golden years of the genre an array of artists would emerge from Europe, with Denmark’s D-A-D, German’s Bonfire and Sweden’s Shotgun Messiah all enjoying modest success.
-Formed in Amsterdam in 1987 by guitarist Chriz Van Jaarsveld and drummer Jan Koster, Sleeze Beez would go through an initial line-up change before being joined by singer Andrew Elt.
+While hair metal is largely associated with the United States and in particular California, during the golden years of the genre an array of artists would emerge from Europe, with Denmark’s D-A-D, Germany’s Bonfire and Sweden’s Shotgun Messiah all enjoying modest success.
+Formed in Amsterdam in 1987 by guitarist Chriz Van Jaarsveld and drummer Jan Koster, Sleeze Beez would eventually be joined by singer Andrew Elt.
 Their first attempt at success would come with the overlooked Look Like Hell but with major labels desperate to sign the next Mötley Crüe or Bon Jovi the band struck gold when they were taken under the wing of Atlantic Records.
 With an arsenal of songs mostly composed by Koster they commenced work on the recording of their sophomore effort Screwed, Blued & Tattooed.
 For a moment it looked like success was a given.
 ‘When we started touring the US Stranger Than Paradise was climbing the charts,’ recalled Van Jaarsveld to Limelight Magazine.
 ‘The video clip was all over MTV and we easily adapted to the rock star lifestyle.
 We took the stage by storm.
 It was great.
 It was what we wanted.’
 Despite the exposure they would receive with the power ballad Stranger Than Paradise Sleeze Beez would become lost in a glut of similar groups and by the time they released their next album Powertool in 1992 the music press had all but forgotten them.